cubicdaiya/nginx-build/README.md

 ### Direct configuration for building nginx

-From `v0.4.0`, `nginx-build` allows to use nginx's configure options directly.
+In the `v0.4.0` or later, `nginx-build` allows to use nginx's configure options directly.

 ```bash
 $ nginx-build -d work \